We Could be Getting Closer to Creating an Alzheimer’s Vaccine

 The EB101, which is part of the EuroEspes, opened after AN1792 failed.
 This medical center, based in Galicia (Spain), managed to take a step beyond the AN1792 vaccine and eliminated many of its side effects.

 The main achievements of this vaccine are the following:

 - It acts as an immunogen-adjuvant.
-It’s capable of generating antibodies against the plaques created by the beta-amyloid protein and which, little by little, favor the appearance of Alzheimer’s.
+It’s capable of generating antibodies against the plaque created by the beta-amyloid protein and which.
+This plaque helps Alzheimer’s develop.

 - Likewise, the EB101 vaccine prevents cases of meningoencephalitis or cerebral hemorrhages caused by AN1792.

-However, this vaccine is still at in its experimental stages and there is no date yet for its patent application or its entry into the market.
+However, this vaccine is still in its experimental stages and there’s no date yet for its patent application or its entry into the market.